 - Once you’ve removed the tick, place it in a sealable container and shut it.
 Then, pour the rubbing alcohol in the jar to kill the pest.
 Do not dispose the container with the dead tick immediately.
 Instead, wait for a few days to see if your pet falls sick as a result of the tick bite.
 If the pet does indeed become sick, take it to the vet and don’t forget to carry the dead tick; it might help with the treatment.

-If you’re pet owner and you’re worried about ticks attacking your pets, then you need to hear this.
+If you’re pet pet parent and you’re worried about ticks attacking your pets, then you need to hear this.
 Take full advantage of the incredible Nexgard promo.
 In the month of March, if you purchase 4 Nexgard chewables at The Shot Spot, you’ll receive 2 free medications.
 Additionally, if you get three Nexgard tick prevention meds, you get one chewable absolutely free.